 Before we even discuss the importance of pawns as soldiers in chess, we first must understand how they move.

 How do Soldiers as Pawns Start?

 Each side starts out with no less than eight pawns, strategically positioned directly ahead of King, Queen, and other officers.
 Except for the knight, who simply hops over any obstacle it encounters, no chessman can even move without the pawns clearing the way first.
 Needless to say that pawns, like soldiers in a real war, are the first ones to really get the fight going.
 They will occupy space, drive back enemy forces, and, if necessary, sacrifice themselves for the greater good!

-The promotion feature may well make a chess game the only place on earth where more than one Queen may rule!
-And as this would undoubtedly create chaos in a real-life situation, all modern day chess players consider multiple Queens the most normal thing on the planet.
+The promotion feature of these soldiers in chess may well make a chess game the only place on earth where more than one Queen may rule!
+And as this would undoubtedly create chaos in a real-life situation, all modern-day chess players consider multiple Queens the most normal thing on the planet.